GenesisFR/HowToBecomeGoodAtShooters/README.md

 - very good damage output
 - good for clearing groups of enemies, spawn closets, flushing targets out of cover and against robotics
 - bad against moving targets and tanks

+### Playing rifler
+- main attributes: weapon damage and CHC/CHD
+- effective against all types of mobs thanks to critical hits
+- pairs well with the Crusader/Firewall Shield, especially when using a scope
+- should go for weak points and headshots to maximize damage and/or knock enemies back

 ### Playing shotgun
 - very effective at close range